-The Frist Art Museum 2020 Young Tennessee Artists: Selections from Advanced Studio Art Programs exhibition will take place from October 9, 2020, through February 7, 2021.
-Students participating in Advanced Placement (AP) and International Baccalaureate (IB) studio art programs during the 2019–2020 school year are invited to submit artwork to be considered for this seventh biennial museum-quality exhibition.
+This digital exhibition will be on view from October 9, 2020, through February 7, 2021, on the Frist Art Museum website.
+We invite high school students participating in Advanced Placement (AP) and International Baccalaureate (IB) studio art programs during the 2019–2020 school year to submit artwork for consideration.
+See below for the timeline and other details.

-We look forward to reviewing students’ submissions this spring.
-Teachers, thank you in advance for your assistance and continual encouragement of our amazing youth in support of this exhibition.
+Teachers, thank you for your assistance, your continual encouragement of our amazing youth, and your support of this exhibition.

 Monday, February 3, 2020

 Submission period closes

 Monday, June 8, 2020

 Monday, June 22, 2020